Dynamics Business Central Manufacturing EDI explained

 Download the PDF of the business central EDI white paper here.

-A common feature requested as part of a Dynamics 365 Business Central project are electronic data interchange (EDI) solutions.
-EDI in Business Central is somewhat misunderstood by customers, as is EDI in general.
+A common feature requested as part of a Dynamics Business Central project is EDI.
+Business Central EDI is somewhat misunderstood by customers, as is EDI in general.
 This blog attempts to explain what EDI is, how it is both part of Business Central and completely separate from the ERP, and the various “parts” that are needed to make it work.

 What is Dynamics Business Central EDI

-Microsoft Dynamics 365 Business Central is a full-featured ERP system, designed for use in a variety of industries.
-Some customers don't understand why an EDI Business Central isn't an intrinsic part of the software.
-It allows for data integration.
+Dynamics 365 Business Central for manufacturing is a full-featured ERP system, designed for use in a variety of industries.
+Some customers don’t understand why Business Central EDI isn’t an intrinsic part of the software.

 EDI stands for Electronic Data Interchange and was a technology that evolved from booking systems in the airline industry.
 As a mainstream ERP requirement, it was introduced primarily for the automotive industry and entered widespread use in the 1980s.